juliasaltzman1/JuliaSaltzman/index.md

 ## My Research
 ![(text)](Website_Venn.png)

-###  _Environmental Influences on Planktivorous Elasmobranchs: a Case Study of Isla del Coco— an Isolated Marine Protected Area
+###  _Environmental Influences on Planktivorous Elasmobranchs: a Case Study of Isla del Coco— an Isolated Marine Protected Area_
-I
+My masters research will focus on the enviornmental factors which influences filter-feeding elasmobranchs (whale sharks, manta rays, mobula eays).
+By employing statsical models, I hope to understand if these charasmatic megafauna can tell us information about events such as fish spawning aggregations.
+This study will use data taken over the last twenty years by Undersea Hunter, a dive charter at Isla del Coco or Cocos Island.
+As the oldest MPA, studying the shark assemblages at Cocos provides the unique opportunity to monitor the efficacy of a MPA over throughout many years of protection.

 ### _Non Invasive Tools_